11 Engaging Five-Senses Activities For Preschoolers To Learn

 Hear, see, touch, smell, and taste!
 Are your curious toddlers licking and touching every random object around them?
 As toddlers begin to explore their surroundings, they enjoy seeing various colors, smelling odors, tasting, hearing new sounds, and feeling new textures.

 Sensory play is one of the best ways to provide your children with the opportunity to explore their sensations.
-Besides attuning their senses, sensory and sensorimotor activities also promote your child’s motor, fine, and cognitive skill development.
+Besides attuning their senses, sensory and sensorimotor activities also promote your child’s motor, fine, and cognitive skills development.

 These five senses activities for preschoolers and toddlers can engage them in hours of play while letting their imagination and creativity peak.